 No kidding.
 When Kupfer states that “two of the most commonly diagnosed conditions” were “unsuccessful in meeting the standards set for DSM-5,” not only is there legitimate cause for concern; there's also ample justification for asking how and why these unreliable conditions were added to earlier editions of the manual in the first place.

 One of the strangest discoveries to come to light from the latest trials, at least for me, is that while the DSM-5 ones were designed to emulate real-world conditions, equivalent trials for DSM-IV were not.
 As Kupfer notes, “As part of that process two decades ago, patients were carefully screened.”
 In fact, he, Darrel Regier (vice-chair of the DSM-5 task force) and several other researchers also doubling-up as task force members add, quite matter-of-factly, “the DSM-IV field trials enrolled carefully selected patients likely to have the target disorder” (my emphasis).
-The patients weren’t in short statistically representative.
-Instead, they captured a highly selective, prescreened sample that inevitably would yield higher-than-average results.
+The patients weren’t in short statistically representative, but rather a highly selective, prescreened sample that inevitably would yield higher-than-average results.

 The careful preselection, in DSM-IV trials, of patients with “the target disorder” is mentioned in the latest studies as if to inspire confidence in the trials that have just concluded.
 But when we learn, again from Kupfer, that major depressive disorder and generalized anxiety disorder were meant to “serve as reference disorders from the DSM-IV trials,” presumably because of their reliability, it’s all-the-more disconcerting to hear the task force members, vice chair, and chair collectively acknowledge: “evidence from the literature indicates that the current diagnostic criteria for a number of mental disorders are unclear.”